Brittney Griner set for first WNBA game since detainment in Russia

-LOS ANGELES (AP) — Brittney Griner got a chance to shake off some rust last week when she played a preseason WNBA game for the first time since she was detained in Russia on drug-related charges.
+LOS ANGELES — Brittney Griner got a chance to shake off some rust last week when she played a preseason WNBA game for the first time since she was detained in Russia on drug-related charges.

 That’s all over now.
 She plays for real Friday night.